 (2) The management and daily business operations of which are controlled by one or more veterans.
+"Women-owned Small Business Concern" means a small business concern-

-"Women-owned Small Business Concern" means a small business concern:
+(1) That is at least 51 percent owned by one or more women, or, in the case of any publicly owned business, at least51 percent of the stock of which is owned by one or more women; and

-(1) That is at least 51 percent owned by one or more women, or, in the case of any publicly owned business, at least 51 percent of the stock of which is owned by one or more women; and d.
-(1) Contractors acting in good faith may rely on written representations by their subcontractors regarding their status as a small business concern, a veteran-owned small business concern, a service-disabled veteran-owned small business concern, a HUBZone small business concern, a small disadvantaged business concern, or a women-owned small business concern.
+(2) Whose management and daily business operations are controlled by one or more women. (d)(1) Contractors acting in good faith may rely on written representations by their subcontractors regarding their status as a small business concern, a veteran-owned small business concern, a service- disabled veteran-owned small business concern, a HUBZone small business concern, a small disadvantaged business concern, or a women-owned small business concern.